ckwan/smart_task_assistant/README.md

 ## Design Decisions
 - **Why FastAPI?**

-FastAPI was chosen for its async-first architecture, automatic OpenAPI documentation, and high performance.
+FastAPI was chosen for its high performance, automatic OpenAPI documentation, and modular architecture.
 It enables rapid iteration while remaining production-ready and easy to scale.

-- **Why RabbitMQ + Celery?**
+- **Why synchronous AI enrichment?**

-AI-powered task enrichment can take several seconds and should not block user requests.
-RabbitMQ and Celery allow long-running jobs to be processed asynchronously while maintaining reliability, retries, and observability.
+Currently, task enrichment occurs synchronously to provide immediate feedback to the user.
+This keeps the workflow simple and responsive while demonstrating reliable LLM integration and structured output parsing.

-- **Why async AI processing?**
+- **Future async improvements**

-Separating AI processing from the request lifecycle keeps API response times low, improves user experience, and enables horizontal scaling of workers independently from the API layer.
+The backend is designed to support asynchronous processing (e.g., RabbitMQ + Celery) for long-running AI tasks or notifications.
+This separation would allow horizontal scaling of workers independently from the API layer without changing the core architecture.

 ---
 The diagram below illustrates request flow, data persistence, and async task execution.